 The Group's operations are mainly based in the Kyushu region of Japan.
-In addition tothe railway business, which includes the Kyushu Shinkansen and other facets of itsrailway network that connect major cities in the Kyushu region, these operations also cover real estate highly synergistic with the railway business (station building commercial facilities, condominiums, and hotels, etc.), as well as its retail and restaurant businesses.
+In addition to the railway business, which includes the Kyushu Shinkansen and other facets of its railway network that connect major cities in the Kyushu region, these operations also cover real estate highly synergistic with the railway business (station building commercial facilities, condominiums, and hotels, etc.), as well as its retail, restaurant and construction businesses.